ndrpp/bassoon-infrastructure/README.md

     - `bucket_name`: must be globally unique
     - `custom_domain_name`: the desired domain name (eg www.example.com)
     - `referer_header`: a random header string to use for restricting access to S3
+    - `certificate_arn`: the ARN of the certificate from ACM, must match the custom domain name and be in <b>us-east-1</b>

 Deploy the template with:

 ```sh
 terraform apply
 ```

+## Future improvements

+- fully automate deployments using GH Actions by creating an IAM role for the runner to assume (+secret management)